 In addition, none of these methods mentioned above help you unless you’ve got a lot of physical space for your content.
 From the fonts that we use to the algorithms that process content, Spritz is designed from the ground up to empower effective reading on a small display area.
 There is a lot more to Spritz than just reading fast!

 Spritzing presents reading content with the ORP located at the specific place where you’re already looking, allowing you to read without having to move your eyes.
-With this approach, reading becomes more efficient because Spritzing increases the time your brain spends processing content without having to waste time searching for the next word’s ORP.
+With this approach, reading becomes more efficient because Spritzing decreases time searching for the next word’s ORP.
 Spritzing also enhances reading on small screens.
 Because the human eye can focus on about 13 characters at a time, Spritzing requires only 13 characters’ worth of space inside our redicle.
 No other reading method is designed to help you read all of your content when you’re away from a large screen.
 But don’t take our word.
 The following video compares traditional reading to Spritz and is a real eye-opener when it comes to the efficiencies that are gained by placing words exactly where your brain wants them to be located.

 Spritz vs Traditional Reading